extension-js/extension.js/programs/extension/README.md

 }
 ```

-Run `npm run dev` to develop, `npm run build` for production, and `npm run preview` to inspect the production output.
+Run `npm run dev` to develop, and watch the browser open with your extension already loaded:

 [![extension dev: the browser opens with the extension loaded](https://media.extension.land/video/extension-js/dev-build-preview.gif)](https://extension.js.org/docs/commands/dev)

+Use `npm run build` for production, and `npm run preview` to inspect the production output.

 ## Start from a Chrome sample